About the degree programme

 Costs of travel, accommodation and general upkeep on compulsory field trips are covered by the programme, thanks to the continued support of our generous alumni community.

-However, you are responsible for any incidental/personal expenses.
-This may include suitable outdoor clothing and footwear.
 For more local excursions, you may occasionally be asked to make your own way there using public transport.

 Dissertation costs